evansnyamekye/Magicians/README.md

 # 📖 React App<a name="about-project"></a>

-**This is the initial stage of the react-app sets up and configuring basic dependencies for the entire structure..**
+**This is the initial stage of the react-app sets up and configuring basic dependencies for the entire structure.**

 ## 🛠 Built With <a name="built-with"></a>